RobotWebTools/roslibjs/README.md

 ## Troubleshooting

 1. Check that connection is established.
 You can listen to error and connection events to report them to console.
-See examples/simple.html for a complete example:

    ```js
    ros.on("error", function (error) {